GamesCreed

 United 1944 was developed by Novarama, known for a few games such as Fallen Lords: Condemnation, which was released in 2005 but was unfortunately not well-received by players.
 However, this did not deter them in the slightest, as they have produced a few other titles well received by the gaming community, such as Invizimals, an Augmented Reality game for the PSP that was continued and expanded on heavily after the initial release.

 Later on, in the present day, we are given a game titled United 1944, a World War 2 shooter containing and combining weapon crafting, base building, and team strategy, which in execution is brilliant.
-At first, United 1944 has fantastic potential as a survival, first-person shooter with elements of building bases and weaponry, like what you would find in games like Fortnight or 7 Days To Die, without modern themes or apocalypse vibes.
+At first, United 1944 has fantastic potential as a survival, first-person shooter with elements of building bases and weaponry, like what you would find in games like Fortnite or 7 Days To Die, without modern themes or apocalypse vibes.

-Starting United 1944 with what is one of the better tutorials to take place in recent game releases; instead of getting thrown into a frying pan or straight into the fire to learn as you play, you are instead shown the basics of building, crafting, and surviving along with base conquest in this war-torn world.
+Starting United 1944 with what is one of the better tutorials to take place in recent game releases, instead of getting thrown into a frying pan or straight into the fire to learn as you play, you are instead shown the basics of building, crafting, and surviving, along with base conquest in this war-torn world.
 It sounds simple at first.
 However, it is not as simple as it seems, as the game’s goal is to survive by any means, and to win, you have to destroy your opponent’s base of operations.

 United 1944, PC, Review, Gameplay, Screenshots, GamesCreed

 So, theoretically speaking, this is where the game takes a massive hit with all its potential.
-If you manage to find a vast group of players to join you, here’s what you can expect to find – United 1944’s most important aspect would be to build your weapons using various materials, which will be scattered across the map.
+If you manage to find a vast group of players to join you, here’s what you can expect to find: United 1944’s most important aspect would be to build your weapons using various materials, which will be scattered across the map.
 Still, you’ll have access to a makeshift Rifle, but in any FPS, any weapon that shoots will work for your end game.

 While still in the tutorial, you will be told to fire at some targets and be shown how to use throwable items such as grenades and Molotovs, which will be effective for taking down metal or wooden walls.
-After those tasks are taken care of, you will receive a new object, the main mission and the biggest focus of United 1944, scavenge for Secret Files from safes you may find nearby and successfully return them to an outpost.
+After those tasks are taken care of, you will receive a new object, the main mission, and the biggest focus of United 1944: scavenge for Secret Files from safes you may find nearby and successfully return them to an outpost.

 With that being the end of the tutorial, you would think you’d just be able to jump straight into one of the two modes offered in United 1944.
 If the title didn’t give it away, the player base for the game is almost void because when jumping into a lobby of Dominion or Survivor, you will need to wait for players before getting to play a match.

 Starting with survival matches, you will play in groups of three, and your objectives are pretty standard.
-You will have to work as a team to find and gather resources to build your weapons and defenses or, rather, your outpost.
+You will have to work as a team to find and gather resources to build your weapons and defenses, or, rather, your outpost.

 United 1944, PC, Review, Gameplay, Screenshots, GamesCreed